ariel-research/budget-survey/README.md

 - [Development](#development)

 ## Overview
-This project aims to collect data for developing an algorithm for optimal budget calculations, considering the votes of many users.
+This project aims to collect data to develop an algorithm for optimal budget calculations, considering the votes of many users.
 Users allocate money among a few subjects, creating their optimal allocation.
 They then compare ten pairs of options, optimizing for difference and ratio against their optimal allocation.

 ## Prerequisites
 - Python 3.8+